 Common Small Signal Tubes Stock List

 NOTICE: The tube prices in this catalog CANNOT be compared to others!!
-Each tube sold by VTS has been LABORIOUSLY auditioned, scrutinized, and matched by Andy Bowman in the VTS Analog Laboratory using National Institute of Standards registered gear.
-(See the Testing Laboratory, and Six Things, etc…)
+Each tube sold by VTS has been LABORIOUSLY auditioned, scrutinized, matched and pin polished by Andy Bowman in the VTS Analog Laboratory using National Institute of Standards registered gear.
+(See the Testing Laboratory, and Six Things, etc...)

 Common Small Signal Tubes

 This is the most popular of the common small signal tubes.
 All of the tubes listed here are recognized to be among the finest sounding, longest lasting and most reliable ever made!
 NOTE: Tubes are added regularly and the inventory changes so please call/email us if you have a specific need.

 In the 12 volt family of popular preamp tubes, the 12AU7 has the lowest gain and lowest intrinsic distortion.
 In many instances, this tube can make magic if properly selected/prepared and truly authentic.
 Here again is the cream of the crop in sound quality, reliability, and long life.

 The 12AT7 is the third member in the family of common 12 volt audio tubes.
 It has medium/high gain, but is the hardest of the three to manufacture and is the LEAST consistent of the three by far (meaning far higher rejection ratios)!
 This is a result of the very tight clearances between the cathode, grid & plate.
 At V.T.S. all 12AT7 tubes are matched on the fully calibrated RCA-WT100-A. This is the only machine with the precision needed to handle this tube.
 Here again is the best of the best.
 All VTS, the RCA 12AT7 has about a 4-to-1 rejection ratio!
 (Meaning I reject 3 out of 4 tubes tested!)
 Compare that to any other tube supplier in the world!